 I will say two things about the technologies: First, believe the span of systems, languages and applications I've worked on has given me a good historical view - there is very little under the sun, as it turns out, and things don't always improve.
 Secondly: I've also tried to become the "Chef", not the "Master of the 12-inch frying pan" - that is, to be agnostic to technology, but dedicated to the overall craft of building software.

-My primary development expertise is Java and JRuby, and the Java platform.
-I work with many different Java technologies, many of which are noted below.
+My primary development expertise for many years Java, and the Java platform.
+I work with many different Java technologies and framework at an expert level.
 I am a member of, and frequent contributor to, a number of on-line communities of Java developers.

 I have installed and configured many different varieties of application and web servers, including Equinox (and OSGi container), Jetty, Apache (with Jserv and more recently Tomcat), Allaire’s Jrun, MS-IIS, Jigsaw, WebSphere, BEA WebLogic, Orion Application server (an integrated EJB/web/JSP/ servlet/JNDI/JMS server - now part of Oracle 10i) and several others.